virtual-labs/exp-astable-multivibrator-iitr/experiment/theory.md

 ### Introduction
 <div style="text-align:justify">

 A multivibrator circuit is basically a non-sinusoidal oscillator with a regenerative feedback.
 It is a two state circuit that has zero, one or two stable output states.
-Depending on the number of stable output states there are three basic types of multivibrator circuits namely monostable multivibrato (having one stable state), bistable multivibrator (having two stable states) and astable multivibrator (having no stable states).
+Depending on the number of stable output states there are three basic types of multivibrator circuits namely monostable multivibrator (having one stable state), bistable multivibrator (having two stable states) and astable multivibrator (having no stable states).
 Astable multivibrator continuously switches between two states without application of any external trigger hence is also called "Free Running Multivibrator".
 The 555 Timer IC can be made to work as an astable multivibrator with the addition of three external components- two resistors (R<sub>1</sub> and R<sub>2</sub>) and a capacitor (C).

 ### **555 Timer IC**